 In my free time you can catch me at a Red Sox game, working out (I love to run), hiking in the mountains or cooking a big meal in the kitchen.
 I also enjoy doing research when I have the chance, and my personal interests revolve around Exercise Physiology and Biochemistry.

-University of Maine at Orono - BS, Kinesiology
+Undergraduate Degree: University of Maine at Orono - Bachelor of Science, Kinesiology

-University of North Carolina at Chapel Hill - MA, Exercise and Sport Science
+Graduate Degree: University of North Carolina at Chapel Hill - Master of Arts, Exercise and Sport Science